Optimal detection of weak positive latent dependence between two sequences of multiple tests: Proposed method

 An additional computational shortcut can be implemented.
 Because the $T_{kj}$ are stochastically larger when $I_{kj}=1$, the largest $D_{lm}$ is likely to be found when $l$ and $m$ are large.
 Therefore the algorithm only needs to iterate over $T_{1(p-m_1+1)},\ldots,T_{1(p)}$ and $T_{2(p-m_2+1)},\ldots,T_{2(p)}$, where $m_1$ and $m_2$ can be close to $p$.
 Even if the true maximum $D_{lm}$ is not attained for these test statistics, the largest $D_{ij}$ in this restricted region may still be large enough to reject the null hypothesis.
-This truncated calculation will at worst provide a conservative test.
-When implemented in $C$, this algorithm can calculate $\widehat{\mathcal{D}}$ for $p=10^7$ and $m_1=m_2=10^4$ in 29 seconds on a laptop with a 2.5 GHz Intel Core i5 processor with 8 GB RAM.
+This truncated calculation should at worst provide a conservative test, and $m_1$ and $m_2$ can be set as large as computationally feasible.
+As an example, this algorithm can calculate $\widehat{\mathcal{D}}$ for $p=10^7$ and $m_1=m_2=10^4$ in 29 seconds on a laptop with a 2.5 GHz Intel Core i5 processor with 8 GB RAM.